 A goblin is a creature from European folklore, first appearing in stories from the Middle Ages.
 Goblins are ascribed various attributes, but, generally speaking, they are said to be mischievous, ugly, dwarflike creatures.

-A goblin a type of living creature, usually grouped under the dwarf family, which separates it from a ghoul.
-Goblins are characterized as ugly creatures that are mischievous—even outright evil.
+A goblin is a type of living creature, which separates it from a ghoul, as ghouls are said to be apparitions of evil spirits, thus non-living beings.
+Goblins are characterized under the dwarf family and are ugly creatures that are mischievous—even outright evil.
 They are usually greedy for jewelry and gold, and they live in the woodland or underground in caves.

 A goblin can also have magical abilities, similar to a fairy or demon.